John Thompson (cricketer, born 1918): Life and career

 Thompson was born in Berkhamsted, Hertfordshire, and was educated at Tonbridge School in Kent and at St John's College, Cambridge.
 A right-handed batsman, he was regarded as a potential Test player during his two years in the Cambridge University team in 1938 and 1939, Wisden remarking that he batted in "very correct style" with "the makings of a brilliant batsman".
 However, World War II intervened, and after the war he concentrated on his career as a mathematics and physics teacher at Marlborough College, appearing occasionally for Warwickshire during the school holidays.
 In 1949, after playing his first match in mid-August, he scored 609 runs in first-class cricket at an average of 60.90, putting him sixth in the national averages.

 He played 36 matches of Minor Counties cricket with Wiltshire from 1955 to 1963.
 He toured Canada in 1951 and North America in 1959 with the Marylebone Cricket Club, tours that coincided with the English school holidays; he also managed the 1959 tour.

-Thompson was also a champion rackets player, winning the British amateur singles title five times and the doubles title 11 times.
+Thompson was also a notable rackets player, winning the silver medal behind Norman Borrett at the British Amateur Squash Championships during the 1947/48 season.
 He also played squash for England.
 At Marlborough, as well as teaching mathematics and physics, he was master in charge of rackets and cricket, and a housemaster.